omk717/HR-analytics-Attendence-Sheet/README.md

 The HR Analytics Attendance Sheet Power BI project is a comprehensive solution designed to analyze and visualize employee attendance data.
 Leveraging Power BI's advanced analytics and visualization capabilities, this project provides HR professionals and management with valuable insights into attendance patterns, trends, and performance metrics.

 Key Features
-Data Integration: Seamlessly integrates with HR systems and databases to extract attendance data automatically.
+1]Data Integration: Seamlessly integrates with HR systems and databases to extract attendance data automatically.

-Dashboard Visualization: Presents attendance data in visually appealing and easy-to-understand dashboards with dynamic charts, graphs, and tables.
+2]Dashboard Visualization: Presents attendance data in visually appealing and easy-to-understand dashboards with dynamic charts, graphs, and tables.

-Attendance Trends Analysis: Analyzes attendance trends over time, including seasonal variations and day-of-week patterns.
+3]Attendance Trends Analysis: Analyzes attendance trends over time, including seasonal variations and day-of-week patterns.

-Employee Performance Monitoring: Monitors individual employee attendance and performance metrics to identify top performers and address attendance-related issues proactively.
+4]Employee Performance Monitoring: Monitors individual employee attendance and performance metrics to identify top performers and address attendance-related issues proactively.

-Leave Management: Manages employee leaves and absences, tracks different types of leave, and facilitates leave planning and management.
+5]Leave Management: Manages employee leaves and absences, tracks different types of leave, and facilitates leave planning and management.

 Installation: